HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/si-11/index.md

 ## SI-11 - Error Handling

 a.
 Generate error messages that provide information necessary for corrective actions without revealing information that could be exploited; and
 b.
-Reveal error messages only to [Assignment: organization-defined personnel or roles].
+Reveal error messages only to [Authorized personnel including but not limited to system administrator or personnel/roles as designated by ACF].

 ## OPS Implementation